nmeibergen/bare-sqlite-opfs/README.md

 * sqlite3-opfs-async-proxy: left in its original state
 * sqlite3.js: adapted for the purpose of this project.
 All changes are identifiable with the 'tag' `@NM` in the code.
 Adaptions merely consist of
     1. setting the `sqlite3.wasm` location (check the function `locateFile`); and
+    2. setting the location of sqlite3 opfs async proxy file, search for the place where `self.asyncProxyLocation` is used to set the defaultProxy; and
-    2. adding `sqlite3InitModule` to `self` such that it is reachable in the workers scope
+    3. adding `sqlite3InitModule` to `self` such that it is reachable in the workers scope

 These two files can directly be found the donwloadable zip found [here](https://sqlite.org/wasm/uv/snapshot.html).